moveit/moveit2_tutorials/doc/examples/pilz_industrial_motion_planner/pilz_industrial_motion_planner.rst

 Cartesian Limits
 ----------------

-For cartesian trajectory generation (LIN/CIRC) the planner needs an information about the maximum speed in 3D cartesian space.
+For Cartesian trajectory generation (LIN/CIRC) the planner needs information about the maximum speed in 3D Cartesian space.
 Namely translational/rotational velocity/acceleration/deceleration need to be set on the parameter server like this: